bueltge/Archive/readme.txt

 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .po file which contains all definitions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 == Screenshots ==
-1. Possibility to archive on posts
+1. Possibility to archive on posts, WP 4.2-alpha
+2. Possibility to archive on posts, WP 3*
-2. In Archive, also possible to restore
+3. In Archive, also possible to restore, WP 3*

 == Changelog ==
 = 1.0.0 (2015-01-18) =